 Welcome to Taiglum Medical Practice

-Currently (31st March) 55% of patients aged over 18 registered with the practice have had their first Covid Vaccination and 5% have had their second dose.
-Over 95% of all patients aged over 65 have had a first vaccination.
+Currently (15th June) 75% of patients aged over 18 registered with the practice have had their first Covid Vaccination and 61% have had their second dose.

 NHS Ayrshire and Arran will directly arrange vaccinations for most adults aged under 80.
 People will be invited to NHS vaccination centres by letter, prioritised mainly by age.
 Full details should be available on the NHS Ayrshire and Arran website or by phoning 0800 030 8013 between 8am and 8pm, 7 days a week.
 We believe our patients will receive appointments in Drongan community centre (beside the primary school) or in Ayr, Mauchline or Kilmarnock.